jcl5m1/ventilator/README.md

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.
 2. Testing with a simple inflator pump and achieve the same pressure control.
 3. Can we detect the breath cycle by simply watching the motor current?
-Adding ait pressure sensors may complicate the build meaningfully.
-But, using a sense Resistor is simple enough to try.
+Adding air pressure sensors may complicate the build meaningfully.
+But, using a simple current sensing resistor is simple enough to try.
 4. Developing a better solution to the mouth gaurd.
 Current solution would require a bunch of tape to create a sufficent forward pressure.
 5. If there is desire to make these, I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.
-6. Solutions to prevent the system from becoming unsafe if power is lost, is not obvious to me.
+6. Solutions to prevent the system from becoming unsafe if power is lost.
+It's not obvious to me on how to do this.
 Ideas welcome.

 To provide comments/feedback, create a new issue on the project.
 Thanks!